 Refund turnaround times for e-filed returns could take up to four to six weeks if additional information is needed to verify a filer’s identity to protect against refund fraud.
+Refund turnaround times may be shorter for those e-filed returns that do not require additional verification.
 If taxpayers choose to file by paper, refunds could take up to eight to 10 weeks to process.

-If you do not qualify for free filing options, you can still file electronically using one of our approved software vendors.
+If you do not qualify for one of the Free File Alliance options, there may be other free filing options available from one our approved software vendors.

 Free Tax Preparation Sites

-For senior taxpayers, the AARP Foundation's Tax Aid Program also provides free tax preparation services.
+For senior taxpayers, the AARP Foundation's Tax-Aide Program also provides free tax preparation services.